isomerpages/moe-bedokviewsec/_student-development/CCE/National Education.md

 * **Racial Harmony Day and**
 * **National Day**

-The Red Dot Ambassadors (RDAs) represent an interest group of students who play a critical role in organizing and promoting National Education (NE) related activities within & beyond the school.
+The Red Dot Ambassadors (RDAs) represent an interest group of students who play a critical role in organizing and promoting National Education (NE) related activities within &amp; beyond the school.
 They do this through small initiatives as well as through the execution of core events in the school.
 Besides this, the RDAs also play an important role in the integration of the International Students (IS).

 **Key Roles of Red Dot Ambassadors (RDAs)**

-*   To promote National Education in school through the 4 core events & other enrichment programmes
+*   To promote National Education in school through the 4 core events &amp; other enrichment programmes
-*   To support the school in the 4 core events & other enrichment programmes
+*   To support the school in the 4 core events &amp; other enrichment programmes
 *   To support the integration of the International Students.

 **Training Opportunities**